Our guide to buying an artificial Christmas tree

-Tips, tips, tips
+Tips, tips, tips!

-Not all needles are equal
+... but not all needles are equal!

 Most artificial Christmas trees are made from compressed sheets of PVC which are then cut into strips to have the appearance of needles.
 PVC trees can look fantastic but if you want to have the most real looking artificial Christmas tree then PE tips are what you need to go for.
 This type of plastic needle is moulded to replicate a real needle and looks amazingly realistic even from close up.

 Design & Build